 It is Cause for CelebrationYesterday afternoon, my partner and I were married by a duly authorized representative of Alameda County, and issued a valid marriage license by the State of California, including its pretty raised seal.
-Our witnesses were my father and my partner’s brother, my mother and my daughter sniffled during the exchange of vows and rings, and my son took many photos (one of which is to the left).
+Our witnesses were my father and my partner’s brother.
+My mother and daughter sniffled during the exchange of vows and rings.
+My son took many photos.

 I wore something old, something new, something borrowed, something blue.
 There were items worn to represent my partner’s parents, who have passed away.
 Friends sent flowers beforehand, and neighbors congratulated us when we returned.
 All in all, a wonderful event that recognizes what has existed for decades, and what wills, powers of attorney, adoptions, lending law and even passports issued with the same last name didn’t quite achieve.
 We are now a family.